 Firewalls, like any barrier between you and a criminal, need to be checked and updated often.
 There are many ways that you should monitor and maintain your firewalls and security.
 Are you practicing any of these safety measures?

 - DNS filtering

 - Changing default configurations

 - Web filtering

 - Ongoing monitoring and managing of said firewalls

 Protecting your data is not a one-time event or a one-practice solution.
 You need multiple layers of security that are constantly monitored and up-to-date.
 It’s important to talk to a knowledgeable IT provider to ensure that the security measures you have in place are truly protecting you and your business 24/7.

 As a business owner, we understand that navigating the cybersecurity threats and training (or re-training) employees on this important topic is sometimes one more to-do item that can get pushed below day-to-day business needs.
 Unfortunately, most businesses don’t realize the importance of good IT practice until it’s too late.
-Talk to an experienced IT partner who can support you in finding the right cybersecurity protection for today and tomorrow.
+Talk to an experienced IT partner at CMIT Solutions of Stamford to support you in finding the right cybersecurity protection for today and tomorrow.
 And be sure to join us next month when we discuss continuous measures you can take to support your team and protect your business from ongoing cybersecurity threats.